jsx-eslint/eslint-plugin-react/docs/rules/jsx-wrap-multilines.md

-# Prevent missing parentheses around multiline JSX (react/jsx-wrap-multilines)
+# Disallow missing parentheses around multiline JSX (react/jsx-wrap-multilines)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.